-The question “what about sons” forced me to confront my own myopia, caused perhaps by writing two books about mothers and daughters (and none about sons), by being a daughter and the mother of an only daughter, and the fact that my own mean and unloving mother was able to be at least adequately loving to a son.
-(My personal observations were echoed by other daughters I’ve interviewed who noted that their mothers’ feelings of competition, criticality, and envy were absent when a son was involved.)
+The “what about sons” question forced me to confront my own myopia resulting from writing two books about mothers and daughters being a daughter and the mother of an only daughter; and the fact that my own mean and unloving mother was able to be at least adequately loving to a son.
+(Other daughters I’ve interviewed echoed my personal observations, noting that their mothers’ feelings of competition, criticality, and envy were absent when a son was involved.)

-And while sons share those seven common wounds as a result of insecure attachment—a lack of confidence, a lack of trust, trouble setting boundaries, difficulty seeing the self accurately, avoiding connection, overreacting, and replicating the bond in other relationships—there are other lasting effects which appear to be gender specific.
+And while sons share with daughters those seven common wounds as a result of insecure attachment—a lack of confidence; a lack of trust; trouble setting boundaries; difficulty seeing the self accurately; avoiding connection; overreacting; and replicating the bond in other relationships—other lasting effects appear to be gender specific.
 Numerous studies, including a meta-analysis by R.P.
-Fearon and others showed that insecure attachment in boys is definitely linked to externalizing behavior—aggression, hostility, and acting out in social settings—which it isn’t in girls.
+Fearon and others, showed that insecure attachment in boys is linked to externalizing behavior—aggression, hostility, and acting out in social settings—which it isn’t in girls.
 No one knows precisely why this is so gender specific; it may simply be that girls internalize these emotions more effectively or engage in less obvious forms of hostility like relational aggression.
 All of this makes perfect sense since anger in men is culturally acceptable, if often unproductive and sometimes self-destructive.

-So, if you are a son of an unloving mother, perhaps the gift you should give this Mother’s Day is one you give yourself.
-Take a deep breath and begin the journey of healing.
+So, if you are a son of an unloving mother, perhaps the gift you should give next Mother’s Day is one to yourself: Take a deep breath and begin the journey of healing.
 No matter what the culture says, acknowledging the pain will make you a better, stronger man, lover, husband, friend, and father.